I remember my first time heading to Asia back in 2003.

 Bubble Tea Caffeine Content: Final Thoughts

-In the end, bubble tea has a bit less caffeine than the tea that was sued to make it, because it is usually diluted with milk.
+In the end, bubble tea has a bit less caffeine than the tea that was used to make it, because it is usually diluted with milk.
 In general, the caffeine is not a problem, unless you drink a bunch of them.

 Even then, it is not the caffeine that is the biggest issue, but the sugar.
 Most boba teas have tons of sugar.
 And the tapioca balls aren’t exactly healthy either.